swup/js-plugin/README.md

 animation object is found.

-Animations are chosen based on the `from` and `to` properties of the object, which are compared against the current page transition (urls of current and next page).
+Animations are chosen based on the `from` and `to` properties of the object, which are compared against the current visit (urls of current and next page).
 Learn more on [choosing the animation](#choosing-the-animation) below.

 ## Animation function